top of page

 "The citadel was the center of power and government for the ancient civilization."

-Detailed Meaning of Citadel
+Meaning and Usage of Citadel

 The word comes from the Latin "civitatis" meaning "city" and "castellum" meaning "fortress".